 You can customize your account groups with drag and drop.
 You can move accounts between Account Groups, and reorder the Account Groups themselves.
 If an account doesn't belong in a group, you can drag it outside a group to create a standalone account.

-To rename an Account Group, simply right-click (or control + click on Mac), and select Rename from the menu.
+To rename an Account Group, simply right-click (or control + click), and select Rename from the menu.

 Note: When an account group is selected, Postbox will use the first account in the group for certain default actions, such as when sending new messages.